lindgre/Gregor-Lindmair/docs/students/lindmair-introduction.md

 ## About Me

-Born and rised in 1996 at Grieskirchen hospital I graduated from HTL Ried in 2016 and after 5 years of working in an intralogistic company as a product development engineer I started the mechanical engineering studies.
+Born and raised in 1996 at Grieskirchen hospital I graduated from HTL Ried in 2016 and after 5 years of working in an intralogistic company as a product development engineer I started the mechanical engineering studies.
 There we had two courses, where we learned the basics of coding.
 In this semester we learn how to code and handle the visualisation.
 I take the course, 'cause it is in the curriculum.
 Hopefully I will pass the exams and have some pleasure with coding.

 ## Technical Experience